brainhack-school2020/abide-fmri/README.md

 #### Andréanne

 I am a Master's student in Psychology currently enrolled at the University of Montréal.
-My main focus is in genomic imagery which consists of investigating the effect of genetic mutations on fonctional and structural brain phenotypes.
+My main focus is in genomic imagery which consists of investigating the effect of genetic mutations on functional and structural brain phenotypes.
 More specifically, I have been interested in resting-state functional connectivity measures in carrier populations.

 #### Mikkel

 [TO DO]

+---

 ### Tools